wildfly-extras/creaper/README.md

 Alternatively, you can define a system property `creaper.wildfly` (its value is ignored, the system property just needs to be defined).
-This switches the default protocol to `http-remoting` and the default port to `9990`.
+This switches the default protocol to `http-remoting` and the default port to `9990` (in case SSL is configured, this switches the default protocol to `https-remoting` and the default port to `9993`).

 This way, you can run the same code against JBoss AS 7 and WildFly without the need to rewrite or recompile anything.
 Just define a system property, and